goofball222/unifi/README.md

 **SSL custom certificate auto-configuration support ([LetsEncrypt](https://letsencrypt.org/), etc.):**

-**NB/IMPORTANT:** This feature is present in all dynamic tags and any static release tags built after 2017-08-21.

 1. Map the Docker host cert storage location or volume to the `/usr/lib/unifi/cert` volume exposed by the container
 2. Must contain a PEM format SSL private key corresponding to the SSL certificate to be installed.
 Private key file **MUST** be named `privkey.pem`.